To be able to answer this question you have to first figure out how much money you want to make.

 - An e-wallet is good to use when balancing your accounts.
 You should strive to have around 10% of your total bankroll in your e-wallet for easy deposits if some accounts run out of money.

-- When you open up accounts at new bookmakers, make sure you take advantage of all bonuses first using MatchedBetting.
+- When you open up accounts at new bookmakers, make sure you take advantage of all bonuses first.

-- The full Arbitrage Boot Camp e-book will teach you everything you need to know about bankroll management and sports arbitrage.
-You will receive it as soon as you subscribe to RebelBetting.
+- If you are curious to get started with arbitrage betting, the full Ultimate Guide to Sure betting will teach you everything you need to know about bankroll management and sports arbitrage.